 In addition to physical and chemical filters, look for antioxidants to protect against free radical damage, such as Vitamin C, Vitamin E, Green Tea, Ferulic, CoQ10, Pine Bark, Resveratrol … and many others.

 Mineral sunscreens are the safest bet from a personal health and environmental perspective, however we know not everyone likes to use them.

 The use of sunscreen filters is controlled in many countries, and national regulatory authorities regularly review the latest science and permissions around what chemical filters they allow to be used.
 In Australia and New Zealand, primary sunscreens are regulated by the Therapeutic Goods Administration and must comply with the Australian and New Zealand Sunscreen Standard AS/NZS 2604: 2012.
-Secondary sunscreens (sun lotions, foundation, makeup and moisturisers with SPF up to 15 only) are treated as cosmetics and regulated by NICNAS and the Australian Consumer and Competition Commission.
+Secondary sunscreens (sun lotions, foundation, makeup and moisturisers) are treated as cosmetics and regulated by NICNAS and the Australian Consumer and Competition Commission.